-Next week I begin volunteering at The Shine Centre in Zonnebloem, part of Cape Town inner-city District Six in City Bowl.
-District Six is a residential area which includes Walmer Estate, Zonnebloem, and Lower Vrede.
-Its interesting history began in the 1800s.
+Next week I begin volunteering at The Shine Centre.
+The centre is located in Zonnebloem, an inner-city residential neighborhood that’s part of Cape Town City Bowl District Six.
+The area includes Zonnebloem, Lower Vrede, and Walmer Estate.
+District Six’s interesting history began in the 1800s.

-In 1838 during the British Era after the release of slaves, African families needed inexpensive housing in Cape Town.
+In 1838 during the British Era after the release of slaves, South African families needed inexpensive housing in Cape Town.
 To meet the needs of a growing population of laborers, former slave owners turned ‘slumlords’ developed areas where they rented low-cost housing.

 There were no building restrictions in Cape Town until the 1860s.
-As a result, much of the housing in lower Cape Town and District Six was in cramped spaces between narrow alleyways without running water or plumbing.
+As a result, housing in lower Cape Town and District Six was in cramped spaces between narrow alleyways without running water or plumbing.

 Home of Cape Jazz

 In spite of poor, overcrowded housing conditions, District Six became a vibrant multi-racial working-class community and cultural centre.
 Those who lived there were supportive, tolerant, and enjoyed lively entertainment.
 As the heartbeat of Cape Town, District Six became the home of Cape jazz.

 The eclectic community included former slaves, artisans, merchants, Portuguese and Irish sailors, Xhosas, Cape Malay, Jewish and other immigrants from Eastern Europe and Russia, Muslims, and people brought to South Africa by the Dutch East India Company.
 There were fewer Afrikaners, whites, and Indians.

 Today, Capetonians think that in spite of poverty, District Six was “rich in spirituality and community character”.

 1930s and WWII

 During the 1930s, District Six began a dramatic transformation.
 By the beginning of WWII, developers had built thousands of new homes in the area.
 Sadly, most existing residents couldn’t afford higher rents for the new housing.

 1950-60s Government Redevelopment